Defenceman: Parallel Ice (Non-Canonical Saga) - Cover

 My father’s gaze flicks to the guests and back.
 “Every ally he gains makes him more resilient.
 The Queen respects him, the Duke would have him marry Bianca if he was of noble blood, and his AI will create a competitive advantage for us.”

-My smile doesn’t waver during my father speech, while inside I am thinking about actions and consequences.
+My smile doesn’t waver during my father’s speech, while inside I am thinking about actions and consequences.

 A trio approaches: a gallery owner, a mid-tier royal cousin, and an actress whose star rises or falls depending on the wind.
 They speak to me of the Olympic footage, the ferocity of the Russian attack, the serenity of Michael’s posture on the blue line.
-I listen, attentive and effusively singing Micheal’s virtues.
-I touch an elbow here, a wrist there, each gesture a promise that I’ve hear and remember.
-This is my role now, another link in the family chain, protector of our realm
+I listen, attentive and effusively singing Michael’s virtues.
+I touch an elbow here, a wrist there, each gesture a promise that I’ve heard and will remember.
+This is my role now, another link in the family chain, protector of our realm.

-When I drift away the guests, my father leans in, his voice barely air.
-“Meet me in the library, we have much to discuss.”
-My lashes lower in acknowledgement.
+When I drift away from the guests, my father leans in, his voice barely air.
+“Meet me in the library.
+We have much to discuss.”
+My lashes lower in acknowledgment.

 The pianist shifts to a nocturne, guests begin to pair off—some to dance, some to whisper conspiracy or scandal.
 I rise and let the room discover me anew: I offer congratulations to a set designer on a new commission, tease a Viscount about his terrible backhand, charm a dour columnist into laughter.
 Every smile I give spins a strand of silk.
 Every strand links to another.

 I stop before the tall windows that look across the park, where rain draws silver lines under streetlamps.
-My reflection meets hers: the perfect angle of chin, the unwavering mouth, the eyes that have learned to glitter without giving anything away.
-“Will you go to him?” asks a voice at my shoulder.
-It is Lady Hartwell again, sly and sympathetic.
-“Men in triumph need ballast.”
+My reflection meets me there: the perfect angle of chin, the unwavering mouth, the eyes that have learned to glitter without giving anything away.

 “Ballast is heavy,” I say, tone bright with self-mockery.
-“Micheal already carries to much weight on his shoulders.”
+“Michael already carries too much weight on his shoulders.”

 “Still,” Lady Hartwell presses, “you speak as though you know his deeper self.”